GeoscienceAustralia/dea-knowledge-hub/setup/AWS/data_and_metadata.rst

 * The public S3 bucket can be explored using the interactive web application available at https://data.dea.ga.gov.au/.

-* Data products' extent and complete scene listing is available via explorer at https://explorer.sandbox.dea.ga.gov.au/.
+* The extent and complete scene listing of each data product is available via explorer at https://explorer.sandbox.dea.ga.gov.au/.

 * Explorer has a STAC endpoint, for listing or searching metadata records